Wadi Gaza: Tell el-Farah (South)

-It was controlled by Egypt in the Late Bronze Age and inhabited by Philistines into the Iron Age.
-A hematite seal in the shape of the head of a bull was found and identified by Flinders Petrie to originate from Syria, it showed a bull attacking a lion beneath a scorpion.

-Nahal Besor has been suggested to be the Brook of Egypt.

-Various ostraca have been recovered from around the site with Aramaic inscriptions analysed and translated by Joseph Naveh.

 Flooding

-HaBesor Stream is subject to annual flooding following heavy rains.
+Besor Stream is subject to annual flooding following heavy rains.
 Some Palestinians have claimed that Israel is at fault for the flooding, due to the opening of one or more dams opened upstream, and in 2015, AFP posted a video showing flooding, entitled "Gaza village floods after Israel opens dam gates."
 Several days later, AFP published a story acknowledging that "no such dam exists in Israel that could control the flow of water into Gaza, according to a team of AFP reporters on the ground as well as interviews with Israeli and international experts."